-In this paper, we have analytically investigated of the performance of Web document transfer on HTTP over TCP in asymmetric networks.
+In this paper, we have analytically investigate of the performance of Web document transfer on HTTP over TCP in asymmetric networks.
 Our conclusions are summarized as follows;

-- TCP Vegas: TCP Vegas may show very low throughput because it controls its window size according to the smallest bandwidth of the connection, which corresponds the downlink in the asymmetric network.
-This can be avoided by applying the modification as we have shown.
-However, the throughput may be degraded in some cases; e.g., the propagation delay is small and/or the size of documents is small.
-Therefore, TCP Vegas is not necessary in the asymmetric network. - HTTP/1.1: HTTP/1.1 can improve the document transfer delay when the multiple Web files are transferred as it expects.
-However, the effect of HTTP/1.1 is limited and an appropriate choice of TCP is more important in asymmetric networks.

-HTTP and TCP: When we consider the asymmetric network like the ADSL network, it is not mandatory to adopt HTTP/1.1 because its effect is not large.
+- TCP Vegas: TCP Vegas can achieve higher throughput than TCP Tahoe when an appropriate modification is implemented as we have shown.
+It is because TCP Vegas can avoid packet loss by controlling the window size according to the network congestion status.
+However, the throughput may be degraded in some cases; e.g., the propagation delay is small and/or the size of documents is small. - HTTP/1.1: HTTP/1.1 can improve the document transfer delay when the multiple Web files are transferred as it expects.
+However, the effect of HTTP/1.1 is limited and an appropriate choice of TCP is more important in asymmetric networks. - HTTP and TCP: When we consider the asymmetric network like the ADSL network, it is not mandatory to adopt HTTP/1.1 because its effect is not large.
 On the other hand, TCP should be chosen carefully because TCP Vegas is sometimes inferior to TCP Tahoe.
 It depends on the asymmetric factor of the network and the distribution of transfer documents.

 As future works, we plan to confirm the observations presented in this paper in the actual asymmetric network using ADSL networks.
-We also plan to modify the congestion control algorithm of TCP Vegas to achieve higher throughput than TCP Tahoe or TCP Reno in all situations.